steven-akoko/steven-akoko.github.io/_pages/cv.md

 ## 👨‍💻 Professional Summary

-IT and Cybersecurity professional with 2+ years of experience in system installation, technical support, security administration, and database management.
+IT and Cybersecurity professional with experience in system installation, technical support, security administration, and database management.
 Currently upskilling in Cloud Security with Microsoft ADC and Cyber Shujaa.

 ---